 General Guidance for Determining and Marking Boundaries

-Boundary stakes should be white, though another colour may be used.
+• Boundary stakes should be white, but another colour may be used.

-There may be existing stakes already in place that are a different colour, or the Committee may have a reason for using a different colour to distinguish them from some items on the course.
-When this is the case, the Committee should notify players on the scorecard, a posting in the clubhouse, a Local Rules sheet or by some other means.
-The Committee should avoid the use of red or yellow stakes for marking a boundary so as not to cause confusion with penalty areas.
+• There may be existing stakes already in place that are a different colour, or the Committee may have a reason for using a different colour to distinguish them from some items on the course.
+When this is the case, the Committee should notify players on the scorecard, on a notice board in the clubhouse, on a Local Rules sheet or by some other means.
+The Committee should avoid the use of red or yellow stakes for marking a boundary to avoid confusion with penalty areas.

-Painted lines used to define the boundary should be white, though another colour may be used.
+• Painted lines used to define the boundary should be white, but another colour may be used.
 The Committee should avoid the use of red or yellow lines for marking a boundary to avoid confusion with penalty areas.

-The Rules apply to where a ball comes to rest after a stroke and not the area that it crossed when in motion; Committees are not authorized to have a Local Rule saying that a ball played over a certain area is out of bounds even if it does not come to rest in that area.
+• Committees are not authorized to establish a Local Rule stating that a ball played over a certain area is out of bounds even if it does not come to rest in that area.

 (2)